nikkilocke/AccountServer/AccountServer/help/banking.md

 ## Listing

 The Banking Listing lists all the bank and credit card accounts which aren't hidden by default - you can view the hidden ones as well if you click the *Show all* button.
+Click on one to see the detail.

 ## Bank Detail